OpenCoreCH/blog/content/posts/solidity-line-split.md

     }
 {{< /code >}}

-Unicode continuation bytes are recognizable by the two top bits (which are 10 for them) and we can use inline assembly to change the length of the bytes array to the correct length before casting it to a string.
+Unicode continuation bytes are recognizable by the two top bits (which are only `10` for continuation bytes) and we can use inline assembly to change the length of the bytes array to the correct length before casting it to a string.

 Strings like `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAè` or `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAèè` are now correctly handled, nice!
-We can even use the functions for emojis, a string like 😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀 is correctly handled.
+We can even use the function for emojis, a string like 😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀😀 is correctly handled.
 However, something weird happens when we pass the string 👨‍👩‍👧‍👧👨‍👩‍👧‍👧👨‍👩‍👧‍👧.
-The output of the function is [👨‍👩‍👧‍👧👨‍👩‍👧, ‍👧👨‍👩‍👧‍👧].
+The output of the function is [👨‍👩‍👧‍👧👨‍👩‍👧, ‍👧👨‍👩‍👧‍👧]

 Wait what, our function removed the daughter from the second family???
 This happens because emojis like 👨‍👩‍👧‍👧 are composed of 4 individual emojis that are stitched together with a zero width joiner (`0xE2 0x80 0x8D`) and we potentially break on these joiners (which are individual UTF8 characters).

 Let's change the function such that it does not do that.
 Note that this also makes the lines potentially much longer (in bytes), so we have to allocate a larger buffer for it: